pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals/configure-and-provision/index.md

 With Docker networking, we can use image names to refer to a container.
 In our example, the React frontend client sends requests to the Express backend client.
 The URL to the backend is set in the client's `package.json` file.
-If you change the name of the backend container, make sure the client is configured properly.
+If you change the name of the backend container, make sure the client is configured properly in the `package.json` file in the frontend app.

 ```json
   "proxy": "http://backend:3000",